betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 features.
 But, long lived *software* projects often wind up having to engage in equivalent work.
-Recent examples of CTR for software scientific computing teams have faced include wide-spread adoption of new language standards, integration of performance portability solutions, application of burst buffers in workflows and even new revision control systems.
+Recent examples of CTR for software scientific computing teams have faced include wide-spread adoption of new language standards, integration of performance portability solutions, application of burst buffers in workflow and even new revision control systems.
 The longer lived and bigger a project is, the more involved technology refresh can be.
 Using recent work for a major release of VisIt, 3.0.0 Beta, we describe experiences and lessons learned refreshing several technologies
-* Routine Repository Housekeeping and Reorganization
+* Routine repository housekeeping and reorganization
-* Source Revision Control: Subversion to GitHub
+* Source revision control: Subversion to GitHub
-* Large Binary Content: Subversion to GitHub-LFS
+* Large binary content: Subversion to GitHub-LFS
-* Issue Tracking: Redmine to GitHub Issues
+* Issue tracking: Redmine to GitHub Issues
 * Documentation: OpenOffice to Sphinx+ReadTheDocs
 * Other Misc.
 Refreshments Completed and Planned

-## Routine Repository Housekeeping and Reorganization
+### Routine repository housekeeping and reorganization
 In addition, as the code evolved the organization of development resources within the repo got diffused and required some basic housekeeping and reorganization.

-With Subversion, in the past the VisIt project found it convenient to also use the repo as a sort of internet-wide, world-readable shared file space including a lot of large binary files such as pre-built release binaries and tar files, PowerPoint presentations, data ensembles used in tutorials, etc. These didn't really require revision control and were only in the repo because it was a convenient way to *host*
+With Subversion, in the past the VisIt project team found it convenient to also use the repo as a sort of internet-wide, world-readable shared file space including a lot of large binary files such as pre-built release binaries and tar files, PowerPoint presentations, data ensembles used in tutorials, etc. These didn't really require revision control and were only in the repo because it was a convenient way to *host*